strikeouts27/djangodelights/readme.md

 reverse is essentially taking a name the template engine looks up a url and a template tag. success urls must have a slash

+reverse() go to the url conf and fetch a url. its for redirects. you can send it context. look at django.urls utility functions. reverse grabs information from urls.py. it works like a formatted f string. so my answer should be: working on typing it out

+reverse_lazy is used with update view.